abdrahman11127-ux/accounting1/README.md

 The project is a static, browser-based dashboard.
 There are two easy ways to open it:

-- **Single-file bundle (`standalone.html`)** – open this file directly in any modern browser (even on mobile).
-It inlines all styles and scripts so the UI renders correctly without needing the accompanying assets.
+- **Generated single-file pages (`index.html` and `standalone.html`)** – open
+  either file directly in any modern browser (even on mobile).
+Both files inline the CSS and JavaScript so the UI renders correctly without needing the accompanying assets.
-- **Multi-file source (`index.html`)** – use this when you are editing the project.
-Either double-click the file or serve the repository with any static file server so that relative asset paths resolve.
+- **Editable template (`index.template.html`)** – use this when you are working on the markup.
+Open it directly or serve the repository with any static file server so the linked assets resolve.
 Examples:

 - **Python** (ships with macOS/Linux and is available on Windows via the Microsoft Store):